-Furnished Corporate Housing in Las Vegas, NV
+Furnished Corporate Housing in Las Vegas

 Utilities, TV, High-Speed Internet, Linens, & Kitchenware Included in Every Rental!

 Las Vegas Nevada

 Las Vegas should need no introduction.
 Spanish for “The Meadows” and the city that never sleeps, the self-proclaimed “Entertainment Capital of the World” is big, brash and can be seen from miles away.
 There is much more to Las Vegas that The Strip and the city has grown exponentially as a result of that.

 The economy of Las Vegas is driven mainly by leisure.
 The hotels casinos and convention industry keeps this city and the many hundreds of supporting industries humming.

 Corporate housing in Las Vegas will be furnished apartments in new or recently constructed developments.
 They will be fully furnished and include all utilities.
 Most will be a short drive from the center of town.

 Employment in Las Vegas

 Aside from the usual city functions, leisure is the dominant market force in Las Vegas.
 It is also the reason Sin City has grown at the rate it has and has maintained high employment and quality of life.